ystia/yorc-a4c-plugin/documentation/location.rst

 Configure a Kubernetes Location
 -------------------------------
-In order to deploy applications on a Kubernetes location, the Yorc orchestrator must be connected to a properly configured Yorc server
+In order to deploy applications to a Kubernetes location, the Yorc orchestrator must be connected to a properly configured Yorc server
 (see "Infrastructure configuration" chapter in Yorc documentation ; the Yorc server must be able to connect to the Kubernetes cluster's master).

 Select ``Yorc`` orchestrator and go to the locations page by clicking on |OrchLocBtn|.
 Create a location named ``kubernetes`` (or a name of your choice)